 Join OURF founder Gary Shapiro and his wife Inngriani Shapiro for an ecotour in Borneo!
-Our many destinations on this special, 14-day trip (May 18-31, 2021) are within and between the forests of Central & East Kalimantan (Borneo) where we'll see orangutans in their natural environment, visit the local people, and witness the changes to the rainforest ecosystem.
+We had to postpone our May 2021 tour due to Covid-19 concerns, but now we have two offerings.
+Our 14-day trips (October 6-19) & (May 21-June 3, 2022) are within and between the forests of Central & East Kalimantan (Borneo) where we'll see orangutans in their natural environment, visit the local people, and witness the changes to the rainforest ecosystem.
 You will be co-hosted by Dr. Gary and Inggriani Shapiro, a couple who know orangutans and Indonesia very well.
 Gary has been studying orangutans for over 47 years, and Inggriani is an Indonesian who is a practitioner in the eastern healing arts, including meditation, yoga, and massage therapy.
 Gary is co-hosting this expedition as part of his 70th birthday year celebration.
 Throughout the expedition, you will have the opportunity to attend lectures on orangutans and yoga therapy sessions to engage your mind and restore your body.

-Next, we'll fly to Balikpapan in East Borneo, then drive to Samarinda for the night.
+First, we'll fly from Bali to Balikpapan in East Borneo, then drive to Samarinda for the night.
 Along the way, we'll observe the changing landscape of this wealthy province, which is currently making preparations to host Indonesia's new national capital.

 From Samarinda, we'll head to the Mahakam River, which is known for being the habitat of the critically endangered Mahakam river dolphins.
 We'll go on a day cruise on the river, search for dolphins, and witness the busy activity on the river.
 Later we'll visit a traditional burial site and begin our trip to Sangatta, the gateway to Kutai National Park.
 Along the way, we'll stop to visit the equator monument and have lunch at a Buddhist restaurant in Botang Kuala.